Why Are Veins Are Blue

-Blue Veins Are Normal—These Veins Are Not
+Blue Veins Are Normal—These Veins Are Dangerous

-Although everyone has blue veins, very visible blue veins may indicate vein disease.
+Although everyone has blue veins, very visible bulging blue veins may indicate vein disease.
 This is not something to take lightly as vein disease can lead to serious complications and even death.
 Keep an eye out for unusual veins and symptoms, such as:

 - Gnarled, raised veins